Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".
 1. Open the `TodoListService\appsettings.json` file
-2. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+2. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-3. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-and-Service` application copied from the Azure portal.
+3. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-and-Service` application copied from the Microsoft admin center.
-4. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListClient-and-Service` app, in the Azure portal.
+4. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListClient-and-Service` app, in the Microsoft admin center.

 #### Configure the  client app (TodoListClient-and-Service) to use your app registration